http-feeds/http-feeds/README.md

 HTTP feeds is a minimal specification for polling events over HTTP:

 - An HTTP feed provides a HTTP GET endpoint
-- Returns a chronological sequence (!) of events
+- that returns a chronological sequence (!) of events
-- Serialized in [CloudEvents](https://github.com/cloudevents/spec) event format
+- serialized in [CloudEvents](https://github.com/cloudevents/spec) event format
-- In batched responses using the media type `application/cloudevents-batch+json`
+- in batched responses using the media type `application/cloudevents-batch+json`
-- Respects the `lastEventId` query parameter to scroll through further items
+- and respects the `lastEventId` query parameter to scroll through further items
-- To support [infinite polling](#polling) for real-time feed subscriptions
+- to support [infinite polling](#polling) for real-time feed subscriptions.

 HTTP feeds can be used for [event streaming](#event-feeds) and [asynchronous data replication](#aggregate-feeds).

 Example
 ---